 Some people prefer to be referred to as women rather than transwomen or transgender women.

 Alternate terms: affirmed female, gender-affirmed female, MTF, woman.

 Preferred umbrella term for all genders other than female/male or woman/man, used as an adjective (e.g. Jesse is a nonbinary person).
 Not all nonbinary people identify as trans and not all trans people identify as nonbinary.
 Sometimes (and increasingly), nonbinary can be used to describe the aesthetic/presentation/expression of a cisgender or transgender person.

 Being perceived by others as a particular identity/gender or cisgender regardless how the individual in question identifies, e.g. passing as straight, passing as a cis woman, passing as a youth.
-This term has become controversial as “passing” can imply that one is not genuinely what they are passing as.
+This term has become controversial as “passing” can imply that one is not genuinely what they are

 General term for gender and sexual minorities who are not cisgender and/or heterosexual.
 There is a lot of overlap between queer and trans identities, but not all queer people are trans and not all trans people are queer.
 The word queer is still sometimes used as a hateful slur, so although it has mostly been reclaimed, be careful with its use.